kazajhodo/launcher/README.md

 # User Configuration File
-User settings are now placed into your.launcher.settings.sh.
+User settings are now placed into your.launcher.settings.

-This file is copied to .launcher.settings.sh, which is not saved in the repo.
+This file is copied to .launcher.settings, which is not saved in the repo.

 If these settings are ever expanded/updated, a warning message will display with instructions regarding maintaining your old settings, into the new settings system.